Interview

 terrible mistake banning our safe and effective colorants.

-This is not the EU.
-We have Rights, Constitutional rights that are being
+Constitutional rights that are being denied us.

-because there is no such argument: there are no greater numbers of
+because there is no such argument) there are no greater numbers of

-a clean slate.)
+a clean slate.
 I remember distributing several batches of cards printed by

 Dear Friends,